-In this section, we briefly overview previous work in topics that are relevant to our architecture.
-In particular, we consider the following topics: topologies for optical LANs and MANs; folded bus schemes; redundant tree routes; and access protocols for optical LANs and MANs.
+In this section, we briefly overview previous work in topics that are relevant to the main aspects of our network management architecture.
+In particular, we consider the following topics: topologies for optical LANs and MANs; folded bus schemes; redundant tree routings; and access protocols for optical LANs and MANs.
 There has been significant work in the area of optical LANs and MANs using WDM.
 The vast majority of the proposed architectures consider star topologies, where some type of switch, router, or other type of hub, is placed in the center of a topology and each node is directly connected to the hub ([MB99, HRS93, LK93, MHH98, NT90, LA95, Gui97, SR96, CG89, GK91, LGK96, YGK96, HKS87, SGK87, Meh90, JU92, GG94, BSD93, CG99, Dow91, MJS00, WH98, SG00, HKR+96, GCJ+93, KFG92, CDR90]).
 These star architectures usually involve a passive optical broadcast star.
-These stars generally have senders and/or receivers that are tunable over the whole spectrum or a subset of the spectrum.
+These stars generally have senders and/or receivers which are tunable over the whole spectrum or a subset of the spectrum.
 Since the topology is very simple, the literature treating stars is generally concerned with issues of scheduling, which we do not address in this paper.
 We consider a scheduled system but do not specify the algorithm for scheduling and possible reservations.
 Another topology alternative involves rings, such as fiber distributed data interface (FDDI) ([Ros89, Ros90, LaM91]).
 Multiple ring topologies may be interconnected through a hub [JL98], or rings may coexist in a logically interconnected fashion over a single physical ring ([MBL+97b, MBL+99, MBL+97a]), or rings may be arranged hierarchically ([BDF+, JL98, LG97]).
+Our topology considers arbitrary link or node redundant topologies, as will be detailed in the next section.
+Also, the bulk